tinuola/gdi-curriculum/_template/README.md

 Create course content in `class.html`:
   * Update course name in the `<title>` tag.
+  * Update course name in the `<footer>` tag.
   * If the course is a multi-class series, create and number additional `class.html` files.
   * For example: `class1.html`, `class2.html`

 If incorporating images/media, add them to the `assets/imgs` folder.
+  * Add photo credit to image(s) if available.

 Update the `README.md` file.

 Update the `Marketing.md` file.

 ## Template Content
-* Reveal.js scaffolding:
-  * `css, dist, examples, js, plugin, test, gulpfile`
-  * These are default folders and files that power the template slides, and also contain GDI configurations.
-  * Edits to the scaffold should be done at the template level via a pull request.
-Do not edit the scaffold as you create a course.

-* `assets` folder
+* `assets` folder contains
+  * `css` folder with GDI theme customization for reveal.js
+  * `fonts` folder for GDI theme fonts
+  * `imgs` folder that contains:
-  * Contains GDI logos and stock images used in the template / starter slides.
+    * GDI logos and stock images used in the template / starter slides.
     * Images for courses should be stored `imgs` folder.

-* Demo files
+* `demo-gdi-slides.html`
-  * *(work in progress)* `demo-gdi-slides` This is meant to show the various ways to use reveal's features for GDI content as well as outline GDI style guidelines.
-It's currently still in progress; so for now the `demo-revealjs-slides` file is a better example of what reveal.js can do.
+  * *(Work in progress)* This is meant to show the various ways to use reveal.js's features for GDI content, as well as to outline GDI style guidelines.
+Copy code/section snippets from this file as needed.

+  * Note: The demo slides contain the most common use cases of reveal.js for GDI content.
+Interested in more ways to use the framework's robust features?
+Visit the [reveal.js website](https://revealjs.com/) to view a full demo.

-* READMEs
+* README files
   * README.md: Should contain course information that guides instructors on how to teach the couse 'out of the box'.

   * Marketing.md: Should contain course detail/copy that the GDI Operations team uses to promote the course.